ShibuShivansh40/Cybersecurity_Notes_Obsidian_Kali/VulnHub/Mr-Robot 1.md

 And here I found the credentials as `Elliot : ER28-0652`, then I was able to login into the dashboard of Wordpress.

+Now, to gain a shell over at the server, we could use a famous PHP Reverse Shell - by PentestMonkey by updating the style.css file.
+We just need to change the ip and port and then we are required to open a netcat listener to receive the shell and also we need to visit the actual file we are updating : /archives.php